 Previously, Google began requiring engineers to get approval from their managers to take the 20% time.
 More recently, upper management has discouraged managers from approving any 20% - possibly due to the internal analytics team which measures employees’ productivity.
 Managers are gauged on the productivity of their teams, and the process assumes employees are working on their primary responsibilities every day.

-Since Google unveiled its 20% time policy, many other organisations have adopted similar measures, such as Atlassian’s ShipIt Days.
+Since Google unveiled its 20% time policy, many other organizations have adopted similar measures, such as Atlassian’s ShipIt Days.

 “We’ve had hundreds of projects being shipped as a direct result of these innovations.
-From an organisational perspective it’s important to innovate our business; but secondly staff love doing it as well.
+From an organizational perspective it’s important to innovate our business; but secondly staff love doing it as well.
 They get the freedom to not just work on the tasks assigned to them but also look beyond that.
-That’s how we train our organisation to stay innovative.”
+That’s how we train our organization to stay innovative.”

-What do you think of the 20% time initiatives, and Google’s seemingly ‘phasing-out’ of it?
+What do you think of the 20% time initiatives, and Google’s ‘phasing-out’ of it?